crownstone/bluenet/bootloader/bootloader_upgrade.md

 #### Challenge
 The current implementation done by Nordic is to use dual bank mode to obtain the bootloader into the flash first (into bank-1).
 Once, the bootloader verifies its presence and validity, it is copied using MBR commands, which doesn't allow the change in the destination/target address.
 Making the bootloader's address fixed.

 * **Solution 1:** ~~Not sure if this works~~.
-This method should work according the one of the post in the devzone.
+This method should work according to one of the posts in the devzone.
 This solution is based on the assumption that the MBR_BL_COPY command uses the UICR.NRFFW[0] value as the destination address.
 If this is true, the copy would place the bootloader already in the right place.
 This is the method which is being used currently.

 * **Solution 2:** The bootloader after receiving the new bootloader into bank-1, it should hand-off the control to firmware, but before it does so, it writes into a persistent register a unique trigger value.
 The firmware after reading this trigger value, copies the image of bootloader which is present in bank-1 to the new location safely and later resetting itself.
 This seems like a most reliable solution.